NemesisCyberForce/CryptGuardian/README.md

   * Threat intelligence and pattern analysis
   * Safer block validation and monitoring

-This project is an **idea**, a technical experiment — not a guaranteed quantum-safe framework.
+This project is an **idea** to learn who you are, a technical experiment — not a guaranteed quantum-safe framework.

 -----